Strategic Planning Key To Stakeholder Relations

 - Evaluation of results

-At the heart of each step of the model is the interaction among citizens, business, and government, the push and pull relationship that governs the core of our society, and serves as the birthplace, we felt, of all issues.
+Issue management is based on the interaction among citizens, business, and government.
+It’s the push and pull relationship that governs the core of our society, which serves as the birthplace of all issues.

 Issue Identification consists of three primary steps:

 - Consideration of trends in the social, political, technological economic realms;

 - Comparison of those trends to your basic organizational goals, in other words, your business plan; and

 - Identification of primary issues.
 Do competitors share the same issues?

 Issue Analysis.
 This step draws on past experience with the issue, as reflected in quantitative and qualitative research on how people feel about the issue, what actions have been taken, how the company is geared for dealing with it, and in general, how the issue can impact the organization.